 - What is the subject of the photo?
-That so where you do want to lead the eye. - What other elements can you include in the scene?
+That's where you'll want to lead the eye. - What other elements can you include in the scene?
 Look at everything else in the scene and determine if it distracts from the subject or enhances it. - Are there any leading lines or natural curves in the image?
 Leading lines work well for the phi grid, while natural curves are just asking for a golden ratio spiral.